microbuilderz/AWS/TechnicalProfessional/AWS-core.md

 ### **Amazon Virtual private Network (VPC):**

+lets you provision a logically isolated section of the AWS Cloud where you can launch AWS resources in a virtual network that you define.
+You have complete control over your virtual networking environment, including the selection of your IP address range, creation of subnets, and configuration of route tables and network gateways.

 - **Internet gateway** :

     To allow public traffic from the internet to access your VPC, you attach an internet gateway to the VPC.